loda-lang/loda-programs/programs/oeis/list3.md

 * [A312475](http://oeis.org/A312475) ([L15 program](A312475.asm)): Coordination sequence Gal.3.16.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312484](http://oeis.org/A312484) ([L19 program](A312484.asm)): Coordination sequence Gal.5.81.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312655](http://oeis.org/A312655) ([L21 program](A312655.asm)): Coordination sequence Gal.4.62.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312680](http://oeis.org/A312680) ([L25 program](A312680.asm)): Coordination sequence Gal.4.63.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312895](http://oeis.org/A312895) ([L10 program](A312895.asm)): Coordination sequence Gal.4.58.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312901](http://oeis.org/A312901) ([L12 program](A312901.asm)): Coordination sequence Gal.3.10.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312908](http://oeis.org/A312908) ([L31 program](A312908.asm)): Coordination sequence Gal.5.64.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.